 This pink dragon fruit limeade is high in antioxidants and sweetened only with fruit.
 The bright taste of lime gives the illusion of a sweeter drink.
 It is also very high in disease-fighting anti-oxidants.
 A refreshing drink or use as a syrup for pancakes and as a sweetener for other recipes.

 This pink dragon fruit limeade is free of refined sugar and full of antioxidants.
 It is based on a syrup I made from the famous fruit, dragon fruit, also called pitaya.
 The syrup is so useful to make a drink or even use it as a fruit-sweetened syrup to pour on pancakes or flavor smoothies.

-Dragon fruit is rich in antioxidants, vitamin C, B vitamins and protein.
+Dragon fruit is rich in antioxidants, vitamin C, fiber and iron.
 Pair it with lime and a bit of orange juice for a fruity flavorful syrup.

 Here I used the flesh from pink dragon fruits.
 That means the flesh on the inside is pink.
 In fact, I bought my pink dragon fruit frozen from the freezer section in my grocery store.
 If you can get fresh pink pitayas, use those!
 How lucky.

 I can only find the ones you see in the picture that I sliced into my infused water.
-Those are white pitayas.
+Those are called white pitayas and look the same as the pink meat dragon fruits on the outside, but inside have white meat.